 An on-demand phone screening interview, for example with the Qualifi platform, can easily screen candidates without you needing to spend hours of your time screening each candidate manually and without your candidate needing to re-arrange their schedule to fit in the interview.
 Using Qualifi’s platform, invitations to the pre-recorded phone screening interview questions can be sent out to candidates as soon as they apply for the position so that they can take the interview at any time that works best for them — even if it is after hours.
 You can then listen to all of the responses at one time from the Qualifi platform like it is a playlist.
 This helps to not only better compare candidates to each other but also mitigate any unconscious bias about candidates because you can’t see them.

 Many businesses have found that traditional interviewing methods — both in-person and online — can lead to high rates of recruiter burnout and can add 7 days to the hiring process.
-In contrast, on-demand phone screening interviews provide an easy one-way interview system where recruiters can focus their attention on listening to the candidates’ responses rather than asking them all the same questions over and over again.
+In contrast, on-demand phone screening interviews provide an easy virtual interview system where recruiters can focus their attention on listening to the candidates’ responses rather than asking them all the same questions over and over again.
 Because of this, many businesses are finding themselves wanting to adopt this method of interviewing their candidates.
 Since it is rising in popularity, there are many different phone screen interview tips and tricks online as well as phone screen questions template options that businesses can modify or use as inspiration for their own phone screening interviews.
 To find out more about the numerous phone interview questions and answers examples available online you can do a simple web search for the top 20 phone interview questions.
 Since screening interviews are often focused on a candidate’s qualifications, many of these examples will focus on questions that ask about a candidate’s relevant work history or education.

-Phone interviews can be an incredible way to reduce the amount of stress and wasted time in a recruiter’s day by allowing them to record their questions and offer candidates asynchronous one-way interviews.
+Phone interviews can be an incredible way to reduce the amount of stress and wasted time in a recruiter’s day by allowing them to record their questions and offer candidates asynchronous virtual interviews.
 This allows both candidates and interviewers to no longer need to waste time scheduling interviews.
 To help your candidates understand how to prepare for a phone interview with recruiter pre-recorded questions, you can create an interview prep call with recruiter instructions for how to take the interview itself.
 This will ensure that your candidates are able to successfully take the interview and avoid not being considered for the position because their microphone wasn’t recording.
 An asynchronous phone interview with recruiter questions is a great way to reduce the amount of time your recruiter spends manually interviewing each candidate.

 If you are unsure which questions to include in your phone interview, you can do a web search for the top 20 phone interview questions or even find a phone interview conversation sample to use as inspiration for your own interview questions.
 It can also be a good idea to test out your questions and introductory call with the hiring manager so that you can ensure that the questions are appropriate for the position you are recruiting for and that you and the hiring team are on the same page.